 In order to be able to justify the actions taken as the result of due diligence all decisions should be clearly recorded with the rationale behind it.
 Third party proofs should be obtained to substantiate data wherever possible.
 This will also allow the due diligence process to be audited.

-Supplier due diligence as a continual process
+Due diligence on suppliers as a continual process

-It is not enough to assume that due diligence has finished once this process is complete.
+It is not enough to assume that due diligence on suppliers has finished once this process is complete.
 Since businesses and the factors effecting need to change with time, it is essential that the relationship is monitored on an ongoing basis to avoid being exposed to risk.
 However, once the process is set up it should be comparatively easy to adjust it in response to shareholder demands and changing business needs.